 In order to see the northern lights, the conditions must be perfect.
-It has to be clear, cold, dark and there must be solar activity since the phenomenon is a result of charged particles from the sun striking the Earth’s atmosphere.
-I’ve spent many nights suffering in extreme cold, camera mounted on tripod, looking expectantly to the north as hungry animals stirred around me, waiting to see the phenomenon – and coming away with nothing but star track photos, frostbite and a sleepless night.
+It has to be clear, dark, and there must be solar activity since the phenomenon is a result of charged particles from the sun striking the Earth’s atmosphere.
+I’ve spent many nights suffering in extreme cold, camera mounted on tripod, looking expectantly to the north as hungry animals stirred around me, waiting to see the phenomenon – and coming away with nothing but frostbite and a sleepless night.

 Those boring nights waiting around for nothing did give me time to come up with these aurora viewing principles:

-1. When it is cold and dark and there are solar flares, it is cloudy.
+- When it is dark and the lights are active, it is cloudy.

-2. When it is clear, cold and dark, there is no solar activity.
+When it is clear and dark, there is no solar activity.

 Have you ever seen the Northern Lights?